Helkozer/bank-marketing-classification/README.md

 End-to-end binary classification project predicting whether a bank client will subscribe to a term deposit, based on the [UCI Bank Marketing dataset](https://archive.ics.uci.edu/dataset/222/bank+marketing) (~41k records of a Portuguese bank's telemarketing campaigns).

-The focus of this project is **methodological rigor**: a fully leakage-free pipeline, honest evaluation against a baseline, and business-driven decision threshold optimization — not just chasing a single metric.
+The focus of this project is **methodological rigour**: a fully leakage-free pipeline, honest evaluation against a baseline, and business-driven decision threshold optimisation — not just chasing a single metric.

 ## Key Results